 Fundraising has helped many cancer patients get the money needed to cover medical costs.
-First, start by sharing this Fundraising link to your loved ones, co-workers, and friends.
-You will need a team formed to begin the fundraising website for you.
-Raising money is going to take love, creative thinking, initiative and drive right from the beginning.
+First, start by sharing this Fundraising link with your loved ones, co-workers, and friends.
+You will need to form a team and choose someone to begin the fundraising website.
+Raising money is going to take love, creative thinking, initiative and drive right from the start.
 You will need a team leader that is passionate about what you want.
-They need to support where the cancer warrior wants to go for treatment.
-Once you have established who is best for the leadership in this mission finding the rest of the team will be easier.
+They need to support where the cancer warrior intends to go for treatment.
+Once you establish who is best for the leadership in this mission, finding the rest of your team will be easier.
 So, let’s go!

 Okay, team!
 Creating a website that will motivate and inspire people to get involved is very powerful!
 Sharing a cancer warrior’s story can be very inspiring.
-If you can imagine seeing a video of the person speaking to everyone letting them in a little bit of what they are going through it will help connect people more.
-It is idealistic to think that you can just ask for money when there is no emotional connection.
-Humans connect, it is psychology.
-If you want them to hit the donate button, you must somehow provoke thought and feelings in strangers.
-Websites are great tools to showcase this project!
+You can make a video which will help connect people more to you.
+Humans connect when they can feel what is going on Websites are great tools to showcase this project!
 Please visit Wix

 Here is an example!!
 Once you create your masterpiece (Have someone who is savvy at creating slide shows do this) You can add the masterpiece to your website.
 This helps people see the cancer warriors life force!